van001/lesscode-fp/README.md

 Fast forward 1977, John Bakus's paper, ["Can programming be liberated from von nuemann style?"](https://github.com/van001/lesscode/blob/master/can-programming-be-liberated.pdf) put it very rightly.

-The above article forced me to dive deep into programming paradigm concepts, specially functional programming and really understand it from the work of those 2 greats.
+The above article influenced me to dive deep into programming paradigm concepts, specially functional programming and really understand it from the work of those 2 greats.
 So begin the journey of [Functional Thinking](https://github.com/van001/lesscode), with few very simple goals in mind -

 - Seek deep understanding of motivation and concepts behind the functional programming, without being caught in the programming lanugage nuances, syntax or even nomenclature.